PSRahul/facial-keypoint-cnn/README.md

-# facial_keypoint_cnn
+# Facial Keypoint Detector

-A Facial Keypoint Detector based on convolution neural networks
+This deep learning model based on convolutional neural networks detect the facial keypoints of left eye , right eye and mouth.